mikecognata/100-Days-of-Code/Day1/Day1.md

 # Day 1

-- learned the following:
+## Day 1 I learned the following:
 - How to connect my Gihub to my VSCode (in a meaningful way)
-- Codewars
+- Codewars : naw
--
--
--

 ## Github